apache/mxnet/docs/static_site/src/pages/api/faq/s3_integration.md

 <!--- KIND, either express or implied.
 See the License for the -->
 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->
----
-layout: page_category
-title: Use data from S3 for training
-category: faq
-faq_c: Deployment Environments
-question: How to use data from S3 for training?
-permalink: /api/faq/s3_integration
----

 # Use data from S3 for training